 |1-2 bed flat||3-4 bed flat||4-5 bed house|

-|Gas and Electricity||£65||£90||£125|
+|Gas and Electricity||£70||£107||£140|

 This covers the cost for local services such as rubbish collection, roads and street lighting, maintenance of parks and playgrounds, public leisure centres and contributes towards local police, fire and rescue services.
 It’s an annual charge levied on every property and the amount charged is dependent on the size and value of your property, and also which borough you live in.

 If you use a television, you must have a TV License.
-You are responsible for paying for and obtaining your TV License, which is currently £147 for one year.
-Failure to produce a TV licence when requested by the licensing authority could incur a fine of up to £1,000.
+You are responsible for paying for and obtaining your TV License, which is currently £150.50 for one year.
+Failure to produce a TV licence when requested by the licensing authority could incur a fine of up to £1,000 (Nov.
+2021)